 7. Check windshield washer fluid

 Do you regularly check your windshield washer fluid?
 This fluid is essential year-round, but it’s crucial in the winter when slushy and muddy conditions make it hard to see.
-The ammonia and alcohol in that washer fluid also help keep ice from forming on your wiper blades, so you need to keep the levels topped off.
+The ammonia and alcohol in that washer fluid also help keep ice from forming on your wiper blades, so you must keep the levels topped off.

 You can check windshield fluid levels by opening your car hood and finding your washer fluid reservoir.
 That reservoir is usually noted by a white, slightly translucent container with a windshield or water symbol on the cap.
 Check the levels each month and add more when necessary.
 It will help keep your car in good condition year-round.